Haufe-Lexware/wicked.haufe.io/doc/deployment-architecture.md

 PORTAL API is implemented completely in node.js.

-### Static Config
+#### Static Config

+The base for each deployment is the static configuration.
+The static configuration is usually stored inside a git repository on your premises, and is cloned into the portal API container at container startup (at every startup).
+This is done by supplying both a `GIT_REPO` and `GIT_CREDENTIALS` to the portal API container (and optionally a `GIT_BRANCH`) so that it can clone the configuration from there.

-The STATIC CONFIG is created at deployment time by building a static configuration container directly on the docker host which is to host the API Portal.
+Alternatively (to the git repository), the STATIC CONFIG can be created at deployment time by building a static configuration container directly on the docker host which is to host the API Portal.
 This is usually done by keeping a special `Dockerfile` inside the deployment repository, which in turn clones the configuration repository into this container.

 The data inside STATIC CONFIG is static and will not change over time once the API Portal has been started after a deployment.
 STATIC CONFIG is a "data only" container which does not actually run, but only exposes a data volume which is mounted by the PORTAL API container at runtime.
-When redeploying, this container always has to be destroyed and rebuilt.
+When redeploying, this container always has to be destroyed and rebuilt, if you choose the data-only volume approach.
+In case you choose the git clone approach, recreating the portal API container is enough to retrieve the new version of the configuration.

 ### Dynamic Config